Meet our Area Gleaning Coordinators

 Counties: Beaufort, Carteret, Craven, Duplin, Greene, Jones, Lenoir, Onslow, Pamlico, Pitt, Wayne, Wilson

-Tricia Lounsberry grew up in Fayetteville, NC watching her father gather leftover produce for the hungry.
+Tricia Lounsberry grew up in Fayetteville, North Carolina watching her father gather leftover produce for the hungry.
 He would park his truck next to harvested potato fields, glean forgotten spuds, and distribute them to folks in need.
 Tricia’s mom had a servant’s heart too.
 She was on crutches for the last ten years of her life, but she never stopped driving shut-ins to the beauty shop to brighten up their days.
 This attitude toward service was contagious.

 Gleaning in Fayetteville spreads by word of mouth.
 Tricia calls farmers, calls her gleaners, and God’s work gets done.
 Nowadays she delivers potatoes to some of the same places her father did all those years ago.
-Nine years in, it’s hard to imagine the Fayetteville region without Tricia Lounsberry at the helm!
+Thirteen years in, it’s hard to imagine the Fayetteville region without Tricia Lounsberry at the helm!

 Contact: Email | 910-488-0471